supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/main_results/README.md

 Package requirements: `tidyverse`, `data.table`, `DESeq2` and `ComplexHeatmap`
 Script: `Fig5a_ExpressionHeatmaps.R`
 Data: `data/Fig5a`, classical genome annotation files from TBD and count tables from TBD
 Details: the script requires to define paths in L13-19 for the annotations, count tables and data from `data/Fig5a`.

+### Figure 5bcd

+Package requirements: `tidyverse` and `patchwork`
+Script: `Fig5bcd_DEGBarplots.R`
+Data: `data/Fig5a` and files with differentially expressed genes from TBD
+Details: the script requires to define paths in L11-14 for the folder with DEG files and data from `data/Fig5a`.

 ## Figure 6